 The word destination reinforces the idea that discovering our purpose is truly a journey.
 A course to plot also gives us insight into how we can find our sense of self.

 When we take a trip, we can map it out or we can head in a general direction and hope we wind up somewhere we want to be.
 Often, lack of planning can lead to unexpected results, including never reaching our destination.
-While this can be great for life adventures, it is not wise approach if we are trying to live with PURPOSE.
+While this can be great for life adventures, it is not wise to approach if we are trying to live with PURPOSE.

 It can be overwhelming to think about finding our purpose in one big leap.
 But, since we are plotting a course, this gives us the power to be able to course correct if we are off-track.

-Our journey will be full of new insight, knowledge, connections, experiences, changed circumstances and an increased awareness of our sense of self.
+Our journey will be full of new insight, knowledge, connections, experiences, changed circumstances and increased awareness of our sense of self.
 This gives us a fresh opportunity with each step forward to be conscious in reaching our purpose.

 We’ve all heard this expression before, but is it an idea you are living?
 Did you take the next step forward towards your purpose today?

 Have you also considered that your entire life’s purpose is a journey of a thousand miles?
 No one step is going to make or break that journey.
 Every day we are bombarded with “quick fixes” – magic pills, second income streams that will allow us to retire early, internet products to put our businesses on autopilot and more.
-Sometimes, in a moment of weakness we might have invested our time or money into these quick solutions.
+Sometimes, in a moment of weakness, we might have invested our time or money into these quick solutions.

 Embracing the idea that we are on a long journey can free us from the distractions that these quick fixes offer.
-Instead we can focus on the first step we need to take to reach our destination.
+Instead, we can focus on the first step we need to take to reach our destination.

 Failure can be a great opportunity for learning if we can release our fear of failure and instead embrace it as a part of our journey to success.
 It can be an opportunity to work on one of our own personal shortcomings, as market research or as testing of an idea.